kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 ## Validation and Acceptance

+The system follows Test-Driven Development with visual validation.
+Each milestone must be fully validated before proceeding to the next.
 The system is successfully implemented when all of the following are true.

 First, local development works: Running uvicorn app.main:app --reload --port 8080 from the project root with the virtual environment activated starts a web server at http://localhost:8080.
-Visiting http://localhost:8080/ shows the web UI with file upload interface.
+Visiting http://localhost:8080/ shows the web UI with file upload interface displaying a modern, polished design with gradient background and white card container.
 Visiting /docs shows interactive API documentation with Swagger UI displaying the root GET endpoint (serves web UI), health GET endpoint, check-image POST endpoint, and check-image-base64 POST endpoint.

 Second, image classification works: Uploading a test image via POST /check-image returns valid JSON containing these fields: status with value either "Safe" or "Not Safe", reason with a text explanation, confidence with a number between 0 and 1, categories with an object containing boolean flags for each category like sexual, hate, violence, and category_scores with an object containing numeric scores for each category.